Enjoyed your season?

 Enjoy travelling?

 Yes.
-I did some travelling in my gap year and the east coast of and 's south island were really beautiful.
+I did some travelling in my gap year and the east coast of Australia and New Zealand‘s south island were really beautiful.
 And I enjoyed Cuba and Jamaica with my girlfriend.

 Best and worst dressed at Saints?